Skip to main content

 The Protective Stance of the ADA

-The Act is concerned with your current and past health status.
+The Americans with Disabilities Act is concerned with your current and past health status.
 It protects information that could reveal a disability, which is a broad category encompassing a vast range of physical and mental conditions.
 The ADA permits employers to ask health-related questions or require medical examinations, such as biometric screenings, only as part of a wellness program that is voluntary.

 Within this framework, the ADA allows for a financial incentive to encourage participation.
 The logic here is that a limited, regulated reward can motivate positive health behaviors without becoming so substantial that it feels like a penalty for those who decline.
 The precise value of this incentive has been the subject of considerable regulatory debate, highlighting the delicate balance between encouragement and pressure.